AnthonyYeoWoonPert/dotnet-interview-questions/Interview-Test/02-tsql-task/00_tsql_instruction.md

 Trusted: Check
 ```

-1. to set up the TestDB and Tables, connect to the SQL Server Instance and execute the following scripts
+2. to set up the TestDB and Tables, connect to the SQL Server Instance and execute the following scripts
     - [x] create_database_table.sql

+3. Once the connection to the MSSQL established, right click on the .sql file extension and click on execute query.

+> Note:
+>
+> You might need to install the .NET and MS-SQL extensions if using local docker environment in your visual studio code

 ## Questions

 1. For the theoretical questions, refer to the following file, write your answers inside, and commit: